openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/database_sql/database_sql_package_api/database_sql_package_interfaces.md

 }
 ```

-Function: The interface for SQL statement pre-execution.
+Function: Pre-execution interface for SQL statements.

 [Statement](database_sql_package_interfaces.md#interface-statement) is bound to a [Connection](database_sql_package_interfaces.md#interface-connection).
-Classes, interfaces, or structs inheriting this interface must adhere to the function parameter and return value definitions specified herein.
+Classes, interfaces, and structs inheriting this interface must comply with its function parameter and return value definitions.

 Parent Type: